sarahannblackledge/POTD_selection_app/README.md

     iv.
 Type *git clone* and then paste the URL you cpied in step ii.
 Press Enter to create your local clone.

-2. You should see the app file (.mlapp) and supporting files (startup.m, workspace xlsx files, and .png files) in your new directory.
+2. You should see the app file (.mlapp) and supporting files (startup.m, and .png files) in your new directory.
 3. Edit the workspace file excel spreadsheets.

 The app loads in workspace files saved in the 'workspaces' folder in the external storage device in the order specified by either 'workspace_list_template.xslx' for the full analysis or 'practice_workspace-list_template.xlsx' for the practice/training analysis.
 The filenames in column D of these workspace files must match EXACTLY the name of the corresponding workspace.
 The app will load in the workspaces in the order in which they are written in column D, so it is up to you to decide how to shuffle them to ensure observers don't get back-to-back US, CBCT, and US-CBCT fusions from the same patient.
 Edit colums A - D as you see fit, but don't shuffle the column order, add columns, or edit columns E onward.